gautamkrishnar/Openbooks/README.md

 ### Join the revolution
 If you have any books with you, join the open data revolution by submitting a new pull request.

-You can also upload files using the [php file uploader](https://github.com/gautamkrishnar/php-file-uploader):
+You can also upload files using the link below:

 http://openbook-gkrish.rhcloud.com/